eiffel-community/eiffel/eiffel-syntax-and-usage/the-meta-object.md

 __Type:__ String
 __Format:__ Free text
 __Required:__ Yes
 __Description:__ Identifies the domain that produced an event.
 A domain is an infrastructure topological concept, which may or may not corresponds to an organization or product structures.
 A good example would be Java packages notation, ex. com.mycompany.product.component or mycompany.site.division.
-Also, keep in mind, that division names, as well as product/component names, tends to change.
-That is why it might be a good idea to pick coded names that do not directly reflect current naming in the organization.
-Think of flower names as names for sites or simply site1, site2, site3 instead of Sweden, Denmark, Norway.
+Also, keep in mind that all names are more or less prone to change.
+Particularly, it is recommended to avoid organizational names or site names, as organizations tend to be volatile and development is easily relocated.
+Relatively speaking, product and component names tend to be more stable and are therefore encouraged, while code names may be an option.
+You need to decide what is the most sensible option in your case.

 #### meta.source.host
 __Type:__ String